Janet Hsieh

-Janet Hsieh (謝怡芬 (Xiè Yífēn); born January 20, 1980) is a Taiwanese-American television personality, violinist, author, and model based in Taipei, Taiwan.
+Janet Josephine Hsieh (謝怡芬 (Xiè Yífēn); born January 20, 1980) is a Taiwanese-American television personality, model, and violinist based in Taipei, Taiwan.
 She is the host of the Discovery Travel and Living Channel's long-running series Fun Taiwan.
-The program is currently in its 13th season and has expanded to include Fun Asia and Fun Taiwan Challenge.
-She has been nominated four times for the Taiwanese Golden Bell Awards as Best Host of a Travel Program, and once for Best Host of a Variety Program.
+The program is currently in its 16th season and has expanded to include Fun Asia, Fun Taiwan Challenge, Fun Taiwan All Stars, and Aquachallenge.
+She has been nominated four times and won once for the Taiwanese Golden Bell Awards as Best Host of a Travel Program, and once for Best Host of a Variety Program.

 Early life and education

-Hsieh was born on January 20, 1980, in Houston, Texas, where she was raised.
-Her father hails from Kaohsiung and her mother from Taipei.
+Hsieh was born to a Taiwanese American family on January 20, 1980, in Houston, Texas, where she was raised.
 She has one elder sister.
+Her father is from Kaohsiung, Taiwan, and her mother is from Taipei; both of her parents moved from Taipei to Texas to attend university there.
+Growing up, Hsieh spoke Taiwanese Hokkien and English at home.
+She began playing the violin as a child and performed at the White House for U.S. president George H. W. Bush.
-She graduated from Bellaire Senior High School in 1997.

-In 2001, Hsieh graduated from the Massachusetts Institute of Technology with a Bachelor of Science degree in Biology and Spanish.
-During her time at MIT, she was a member of the Alpha Chi Omega women's fraternity and served on the university's Ring Committee, the group responsible for designing the MIT class ring.
+After graduating from Bellaire Senior High School in 1997, Hsieh attended the Massachusetts Institute of Technology (MIT) and graduated from MIT in 2001 with a Bachelor of Science degree in biology and Spanish.
+During her time at MIT, she was a member of the Alpha Chi Omega women's fraternity, a member of the college rowing team, and served on the university's Ring Committee, the group responsible for designing the MIT class ring.
 She also ran the Boston Marathon during this time.

-She also studied at the Universidad de Buenos Aires in Argentina and at the University of California, Los Angeles in California.

-Hsieh commands English (native speaker), Chinese (with fluency in both Mandarin and Taiwanese) as well as French and Spanish fluently.

 Career

 Volunteer and EMT

-After graduation from college, Hsieh spent time in Jamshedpur as a community outreach volunteer.
+After graduation from college, Hsieh spent time in Jamshedpur as a community outreach volunteer with Tata Steel Rural Development Society (TSRDS) and enrolled in medical school at the University of Texas at San Antonio, although she ultimately decided to leave the school.
 She also received certification as an EMT from Boston EMS/MIT, and in September 2001 went to Taiwan for a medical residential internship, where she completed a six-month stint at Taipei Veterans General Hospital in Tienmu.
-She also worked in India in the city of Jamshedpur for Tata Steel.

 Modeling

 In 2002, at the end of her medical internship, Hsieh met Jeff Huang of the Taiwanese rap group L.A.
-Boyz, as well as rising star Vanness Wu outside the popular Taipei nightclub, Room 18.
-On recommendations from Huang and Wu, Hsieh auditioned for being taller than other women, eventually landing an underwear commercial.
+Boyz outside the popular Taipei nightclub, Room 18.
+On recommendations from Huang, Hsieh landed an underwear commercial and modeling contract soon after.